BATspock/Textons-colors/README.md

 *  Advisable to keep number of iterations high (recommended>=100) for reproducibility of result

+### Improved Reproducibility of Result
+* Added feature to make the results reproducible

 ### To-Do
 * Add feature to stop k means on the basis of accuracy